-There’s a lot of development in this field since the time AI has been a groundbreaking revolution in always-changing field of technology.
+There’s a lot of development in the future of chatbots since the time AI has been a groundbreaking revolution in the always-changing field of technology.
 Chatbots are more like friends to us nowadays as they try to understand what we’re inquiring about.
 But, one new development in the field of technology is the introduction of Emotional AI.

 Emotional AI has filled the escape clause for chatbots of “lack of emotions for more depth to the conversation” as until now they focussed essentially on the words.
-Chatbot with Emotions is genuinely necessary to become irreplaceable bits of customer experience.
+The future of chatbots with Emotions is genuinely necessary to become irreplaceable bits of customer experience.

 Like chatbots wit AI, speech-recognition technology has experienced some issues that make it less than perfect.
 For example, it might misunderstand words, have trouble deciphering slang words and not work well for people with strong accents.